-Seven weeks ago, our long time (14 years) loyal friend Harley was diagnosed with stage 3 or 4 aggressive oral cancer.
-And, two weeks later, we (my husband and I) sat with him in the vet’s office while he drifted into heaven to forever chase rabbits.
+Seven weeks ago, our long-time (14 years) loyal friend Harley was diagnosed with stage 3 or 4 aggressive oral cancer.
+Two weeks later, we (my husband and I) sat with him in the vet’s office while he drifted into heaven to forever chase rabbits.

 Harley was a foundling, adopted into our home because of my husband’s unemployment and SAD.
 That snowy winter Saturday, we drove to the county animal shelter.
-Harley was the last of his litter left at the shelter; a garbage collector had found a black plastic bag in a dumpster that had appeared to be moving.
-It contained a litter of puppies.
+Harley was the last of his litter at the shelter; a garbage collector had found a black plastic bag in a dumpster that appeared to be moving.
+The bag contained a litter of puppies.

 Whatever breed they were, they were now save-lings – rescued by the observant garbage collector, and I am thankful for his alert observations and diligence to act humanely.
 Although a save-ling, the shelter and the vet declared that Harley’s markings made him at least part Australian border collie and part German shepherd.